 Japan is a country that seamlessly blends the old with the new.
 From the timeless beauty of ancient temples and serene gardens to the dynamic energy of modern cities like Tokyo and Osaka, Japan is a destination that offers a unique experience.
 Whether you're after adventure, culture, or quiet moments, this country suits every kind of traveller.

-If you're planning a trip to Japan, the India to Japan trip cost will depend on your travel style and preferences.
+If you're planning a trip to Japan, the India to Japan tour package will depend on your travel style and preferences.
 Key expenses include flights, accommodation, food, local transport, visa, insurance, and daily activities.
-Factors like trip duration, season, and currency rates might also impact the budget.
+Factors like trip duration, season, and currency rates might also impact the budget for the Japan vacation package.

-Flights from India to Japan are a major part of your budget.
+The India to Japan flight price makes up for a major part of your budget.
 Round-trip economy-class tickets from Delhi, Mumbai, or Bengaluru to Tokyo usually cost around ₹40,000 per person.
 Prices go up to ₹70,000 or more during peak seasons like cherry blossom (March-April) and autumn (October-November).

 You may get cheaper fares if you book 2–3 months in advance or choose connecting flights via Southeast Asia.
 Direct flights are faster but usually more expensive.
 Some low-cost international airlines could offer affordable flights from India to Japan reducing your overall travel costs.